olliephillips/iotUI.js/README.md

 # iotUI.js

-It's a grand sounding name for just two controls, but that's all there is currently, just two controls - a Thermometer, and a Tank
+It's a grand sounding name for just two controls, but that's all there is currently, just two controls - a Thermometer, and a Tank.
-Totally a work-in-progress.
+This is totally a "work-in-progress".

 ## What does it do